 We walked along the CPR Bridge, which is unusual because it has a pedestrian walkway right next to the tracks, 64 feet above the river (freaky!)

 Finally, it was time to take in a sunset along the Meewasin Valley Trail before finishing the night with margaritas at the Crazy Cactus.
 I couldn’t imagine getting more out of a single day in Saskatoon.

 Am I Ready to Move to Saskatoon?

 Saskatoon isn’t perfect, of course.
 It has concerns about gentrification, potholes, and questionable use of taxpayer money (the Remai Modern was way over budget, for instance.)
-But these are typical issues that affect most urban areas, and such growing pains shouldn’t be unexpected.
+These are typical issues that affect most urban areas, and such growing pains shouldn’t be unexpected.

-Because I’m soft, my bigger concern would be the weather.
-Having just left a city (Chicago) with a rough winter, I’m not ready to go back to snowstorms in April and freezing temperatures that linger for months.
-So I’m not packing my bags for Saskatoon just yet.
+My bigger concern would be the weather.
+Having just left a city (Chicago) with snowstorms in April and freezing temperatures that linger for months, I’m not ready to experience that again just yet!

 But I would eagerly come back to visit anytime.
 Saskatoon feels like a place with a lot of change happening, mostly for the better.
 It’s easy to see why so many folks are moving there.